-There aren’t too many islands in the Great Barrier Reef where you can escape the crowds and stay in your own beach bungalow for a reasonable price.
+There aren’t too many islands in the Great Barrier Reef where you can escape the crowds for a quick getaway and stay in your own beach bungalow for a reasonable price.

 In fact, getting a bungalow at any kind of price ten steps from the beach is rare.

 This is Great Keppel Island, just a short 30 minute ferry ride from the coast of Yeppoon in Queensland.

 It’s at the Southern end of the Great Barrier Reef and where you’ll find pristine and healthy coral teaming with brightly coloured fish and marine life like star fish and turtles.